GM's sales drop in August highlights automaker divide in China

-BEIJING (Reuters) - General Motors Co (GM.N) reported on Monday its biggest drop in China sales in five months for August as global automakers struggle with a deepening economic slowdown and slumping equities in the world’s largest auto market.
+BEIJING, Sept 7 (Reuters) - General Motors Co reported on Monday its biggest drop in China sales in five months for August as global automakers struggle with a deepening economic slowdown and slumping equities in the world’s largest auto market.

-The figures contrast sharply with last week’s major sales gains for Toyota Motor Corp (7203.T), Honda Motor Co Ltd (7267.T) and Mercedes maker Daimler AG DIAGn.DE in China, demonstrating the importance of having fresh, in-demand products to entice buyers.
+The figures contrast sharply with last week’s major sales gains for Toyota Motor Corp, Honda Motor Co Ltd and Mercedes maker Daimler AG in China, demonstrating the importance of having fresh, in-demand products to entice buyers.

 China’s economy is forecast to grow at its slowest pace in a quarter of a century this year.
 Mainland stock markets have tumbled roughly 40 percent since mid-June after a sharp run-up that began late last year.